 - a.
-Schools must establish and use processes to ensure that all Candidate entries and results are accurate for internally assessed standards and entries for externally assessed standards are reported to NZQA to meet published timelines. - b.
+Schools must establish and use processes to ensure that: - all Candidate entries and results are accurate for internally assessed standards; and - ii. entries for externally assessed standards are reported to NZQA to meet published timelines. - b.
 Schools must report to NZQA all assessment results for Candidates, including Not Achieved. - c.
-Schools are required to submit to NZQA, prior to the start of the external examinations, emergency grades so that these are available if NZQA activates the emergency grade process.
+Schools are required to submit to NZQA, prior to the start of the external examinations, unexpected event grades so that these are available if NZQA activates the unexpected event grade process.